-Effective communication is at the heart of successful patient care, and it is a critical component of a successful nursing career.
+Effective communication skills are at the heart of successful patient care and critical to a successful nursing career.
 Studies have shown that patients who receive care from nurses with strong communication skills experience improved health outcomes, greater satisfaction with their care, and increased trust in their healthcare providers.

 Nurses and nursing students seeking to develop their communication skills for career advancement can benefit from a better understanding of the importance of communication in the nursing field and the latest techniques and strategies for improving these skills.